-According to one study of over 1,000 migraineurs, 30% of participants who suffered up to three migraines each month reported that the attacks had damaged their relationships, while 40% of people with 4-15 monthly migraine attacks said the same.
-8% of the chronic sufferers even said their migraines had led to a break-up.
-So the more frequent your migraines are, the more likely they are to take a toll on your romantic relationships (not to mention all the other aspects of your life).
+According to one study of over 1,000 migraineurs, 30% of participants who suffered up to three attacks each month reported that the attacks had damaged their relationships, while 40% of people with 4-15 monthly migraine attacks said the same.
+8% of the chronic sufferers even said their migraine had led to a break-up.
+So the more frequent your attacks are, the more likely they are to take a toll on your romantic relationships (not to mention all the other aspects of your life).

-On the bright side, more than half of participants in that study said they were satisfied with their relationships despite the impact of migraine, and those with more frequent migraines were no less likely than the other participants to say they were happy with their partner.
+On the bright side, more than half of the participants in that study said they were satisfied with their relationships despite the impact of migraine, and those with more frequent headaches were no less likely than the other participants to say they were happy with their partner.

-And even though it may not seem this way when you’re in the middle of a painful attack, migraines don’t last forever.
-Make the most of your headache-free days with your partner and you may not feel as guilty about having to lock them out of your room while you wait out a migraine.
+And even though it may not seem this way when you’re in the middle of a painful attack, migraine attacks don’t last forever.
+Make the most of your headache-free days with your partner and you may not feel as guilty about having to lock them out of your room while you wait out a headache.

-Preventative medications like beta blockers and anticonvulsants can help reduce your migraine days and maximize the time you get to spend with the people you love.
-To learn more about preventative treatments for migraine, talk to a Cove doctor today.
+Preventive medications like beta blockers and anticonvulsants can help reduce your migraine days and maximize the time you get to spend with the people you love.
+To learn more about preventive treatments for migraine, talk to a Cove doctor today.